eslint/rfcs/designs/2022-eslint-to-esm/README.md

 -->

 1. For users of the ESLint CLI: there is no impact and users can write configuration files using ESM/CJS.
-2. For users of node.js API:
+2. For users of the Node.js API:
-* ESLint V9: Will support ESM/CJS, so there will be no compatibility issues for users.
+* ESLint v9: Will support ESM/CJS, so there will be no compatibility issues for users.
-* ESLint V10: CJS will no longer be supported for users of the ESLint Node.js API.
+* ESLint 1x: CJS will no longer be supported.
 At this point developers can:

 a. convert to esm.
 ```diff